ANRGUSC/iris-riot/examples/udp_server/README.md

 After receiving a message from any source, the server sends an $$ACK$$ reply acknowledging the transmission back to the source.
-This is currently used by the client script to tell it to stop sending a message, as well as telling a mote to stop sending its discovery signal.
+This is currently used by the client script to tell it to stop sending a message.

 The border router is based on the gnrc_border_router with the addition of some of the modules of gnrc_networking to allow for UDP transmissions.
 The udp_rx